Linear multistep methods with repeated global Richardson extrapolation: Introduction

+Results in this direction include, e.g., \cite{D1} or \cite{D2}.
+In \cite{D1}, a special class of LMMs is developed possessing a certain type of asymptotic expansion of the global discretization error so that extrapolation techniques become applicable to improve their convergence order.
+In \cite{D2}, extrapolation techniques based on one-step methods and some LMMs (including the explicit midpoint rule or the implicit trapezoidal rule) have been thoroughly analyzed.

+In our recent work \cite{feketeloczi}, we have shown that the sequence $r_n^{[1]}(h)$ given by \eqref{egyszeresRE} converges to the solution of \eqref{ODE} (with $f$ assumed to be sufficiently smooth) if the component sequences $y_{2n}$ and $y_n$ are generated by a LMM \eqref{multistepdefn} of order $p\ge 1$: the order of convergence of $r_n^{[1]}(h)$ is at least $p+1$.
+The linear stability properties of the resulting method (i.e., LMM with $\ell=1$ GRE application) are also analyzed.
+In the convergence proof, we have utilized \cite[Section 6.3.4, Theorem 6.3.5]{gautschi}, which proves the existence of the \textit{first term} of an asymptotic expansion of the global discretization error.
+For that theorem to hold, one assumes that the $k$ starting values of the sequence $\{y_0(h),y_1(h),\ldots,y_{k-1}(h)\}$ to initiate the LMM are each ${\cal{O}}(h^{p+1})$-close to the corresponding exact solution values.
+There is no assumption on the LMM itself (apart from having order $p$).

-In the present work, we extend these ideas and prove that if the base method \eqref{multistepdefn} (satisfying some assumptions \boxed{a1}--\boxed{a4} listed in Section \ref{secconv}) is of order $p$, and global Richardson extrapolation is applied $\ell$ times (for any $\ell\ge 1$), then the sequences $r_n^{[\ell]}(h)$ converge to the solution of \eqref{ODE} with order of convergence $p+\ell$.
+In the present work, we extend these ideas and prove that if the base LMM \eqref{multistepdefn} (satisfying assumptions \boxed{a2}--\boxed{a4} listed in Theorem \ref{convergencethm} in Section \ref{secconv}) is of order $p$, and global Richardson extrapolation is applied $\ell$ times (for any $\ell\ge 1$), then the sequences $r_n^{[\ell]}(h)$ converge to the solution of \eqref{ODE} with order of convergence $p+\ell$.
 We can refer to such procedure as LMM-RGRE, or, when the number of RE applications is made explicit, LMM-$\ell$GRE.
+In order to prove convergence of $r_n^{[\ell]}(h)$ for larger values of $\ell$, one needs to guarantee the existence of \textit{more terms} in an asymptotic expansion of the global error.
+Here, we utilize \cite[Section III.9, Theorem 9.1]{hairernorsettwanner}, which is a fairly general theorem about the existence of several terms of an asymptotic expansion of the global error for strictly stable general linear methods (GLMs).
+Since LMMs are special cases of GLMs, Theorem 9.1 is applicable in the present situation.
+This explains the imposition of assumption \boxed{a4} on the LMMs---LMMs satisfying \boxed{a4} are also known as strongly (or strictly) stable LMMs.
+On the other hand, it turns out that it is enough to assume a weaker closeness relation \boxed{a3}, that is, the starting values to initiate the LMM are only ${\cal{O}}(h^{p})$-close to the corresponding exact solution values.

 The structure of our paper is as follows.
 Section \ref{sec:notation} summarizes some notation.
-In Section \ref{secconv}, the improved convergence of LMM-RGREs is proved if the underlying LMM is an Adams--Bashforth, Adams--Moulton or BDF method (see Corollary \ref{maincorollary}).
+In Section \ref{secconv}, the improved convergence rate of LMM-RGREs is proved, see Theorem \ref{convergencethm}.
+Possible classes of base LMMs include Adams--Bashforth, Adams--Moulton or BDF methods.
 Linear stability of LMM-RGREs is investigated in Section \ref{seclinstab}.
-Finally, several numerical tests are presented in Section \ref{secnumerics} that demonstrate the expected convergence order.
+Finally, numerical tests are presented in Section \ref{secnumerics} to demonstrate the expected convergence order and efficiency.